MA Fashion Design Technology Womenswear

 Insert any additional material that you consider relevant but not part of the core of the study proposal.
 This could include links to notes, drawings and additional research material.

-You will be required to submit a digital portfolio.
+You will be required to submit a digital portfolio with a maximum of 30 images that you consider would help support your application.
+Submit your portfolio via the university’s digital portfolio tool, PebblePad.
+More details will be sent to you after you have submitted your application.
 You should include essential development work from sketchbooks to portfolio final presentations with photography of garments.
+Label and present any visual work with care, including dates and captions.
 If selected for interview, you will be asked to bring garments with you and additional portfolio work.